davidcamilo0710/P4Tree/P4-Random-Forest/README.md

 `python mycontroller.py`

-8. Note you may need to exit and type `exit` and `sudo p4run` again to reinitialize and do a new test with new data.
+8. Note you may need to exit and type `sudo p4run` again to reinitialize and do a new test with new data.

 9. In case you want to do performance evaluations and heavy tests: debugging and logging should be disabled otherwise several packets will be lost during real-time tests.
 This can be done by recompiling bmv2 using the options that disable logging.